justinleetyler/justinleetyler.github.io/catalog.md

 813 CAI -- Caine, Rachel. -- Ink and bone. -- New American Library, c2015. -- Mode of Access: World Wide Web. -- Title from title page.
 > Guillaume Danton -f -- I gambled for the soul of the Library.
 And I lost.
 Past is past. -q -- Give in.
 Give up.
 Survive. -f -- Find a way to forgive.
 Find a way to live.
 Find a way to be free.
 Find a way back to me. -q -- I won’t waste my breath.
 You have to learn how to listen before you will hear. -q -- Desperate people do desperate things.
 You cannot be one of them.
 You must be better. -q -- Jess felt oddly divorced from it all, even as he was in the middle of it. -q -- The city stank of waste and sickness and unburied death -q -- There is no place in the world for librarians who lack the will to defend books against wars, rebels, and Burners.
 Books cannot fight for themselves. -q -- principle of similarity.
 As above, so below. -q -- She was always reading now.
 It was probably why she would survive them all in the cut-throat world of the Library. -q -- The Codex is like a tablet -f -- Jess Brightwell, the protagonist. -f -- Danton had no readable expression on his face, but his body language was guarded. -q -- Jack of all trades, master of none... -q -- Librarians instruct, assist, research, develop, create … and protect -q -- The first purpose of a librarian is to preserve and defend our books. -q -- Tota est scientia.’
 Knowledge is all. -q -- the Doctrine of Ownership. -f -- Doctrine of Mirroring -f -- create a work schedule and properly fill a patron’s request... -q -- After all, the Library provided them free on the birth of a child, and encouraged every citizen of the world to write their thoughts and memories from the earliest age possible.
 Everyone kept a record of the days and hours of their lives to be archived in the Library upon their deaths.
 The Library was a kind of memorial, in that way.
 It was one reason the people loved it so, for the fact it lent them a kind of immortality. -q -- When you steal a book, you steal from the world, the Library propaganda said -q -- St Paul’s Serapeum, the physical presence of the Great Library -q

-025.3 CAL -- Online catalogs : What users and librarians want / Principal contributors: Karen Calhoun, Joanne Cantrell, Peggy Gallagher [et.al.]... ; Graphics, layout and editing: Brad Gauder, Rick Limes, Sam Smith; Contributor: Diane Cellentani. -- Dublin, Ohio : OCLC Online Computer Library Center, Inc., c2009. -- File name: (10060.pdf). -- DBID 10060. -- ISBN 1556535116
+g025.3 CAL -- Online catalogs : What users and librarians want / Principal contributors: Karen Calhoun, Joanne Cantrell, Peggy Gallagher [et.al.]... ; Graphics, layout and editing: Brad Gauder, Rick Limes, Sam Smith; Contributor: Diane Cellentani. -- Dublin, Ohio : OCLC Online Computer Library Center, Inc., c2009. -- www.

 813 CAM --Gabe and the mystery light / Cameron, Joy. -- [S.n., n.d.] -- v.
 > Read 2018-07.
 Grade C. -r